You Must Meet These 4 Requirements to Receive Section 8

 - A single person who does not meet any of the above criteria.

-Section 8 is a program designed to help lower-income individuals afford housing.
+The next Section 8 eligibility requirement is income level.
+Section 8 is designed to help lower-income individuals afford housing.
 Therefore, to qualify for a housing choice voucher, a family’s yearly income must be below a certain amount.

 - Extremely Low Income- 30 percent of the area’s median income level.